adi4comp/ebpf-verifier/README.md

-# CS6217 Assignment: eBPF Program Verification
+# CS6217 Assignment: LLM generated eBPF Program Verification

 This assignment builds upon the **PREVAIL** eBPF verifier repository.
 Below is a detailed guide for running experiments, synthesizing programs, and verifying them.